 The Actuary has carried out actuarial valuation of plan's liabilities and interest rate guarantee obligations as at the Balance Sheet date using Projected Unit Credit Method and Deterministic Approach as outlined in the Guidance Note 29 issued by the Institute of Actuaries of India.
-Based on such valuation, an amount of Rs.
-301.49 Lacs (Previous year Rs Nil) is provided towards future anticipated shortfall with regard to interest rate obligation of the Company as at the Balance Sheet date.
-Disclosures given hereunder are restricted to the information available as per the Actuary's Report.
+Based on such valuation, the Company has recognised an amount of Rs.
+546.82 Lacs (Previous year Rs.
+301.49 Lacs) towards interest rate guarantee shortfall in the Statement of Profit and Loss.